sian-wusidi/StegoGAN/README.md

 }
 ```

-If you want to use Google_mismatch and Brats_mismatch dataset, please also cite the following papers:
+If you want to use Google_mismatch, please also cite the following paper:
 ```
 @inproceedings{isola2017image,
   title={Image-to-Image Translation with Conditional Adversarial Networks},